Long pants and a hoodie sweatshirt on a 95-degree day?

 “That was the most amazing thing I’ve ever seen,” he stammered.
 “They just…died.”

-He strongly emphasizes that the power of the water spraying gave him an advantage over the bees wasps, who were stunned and then died before they could chase him.
+He strongly emphasizes that the power of the water spraying gave him an advantage over the wasps, who were stunned and then died before they could chase him.

 Here’s our advice to you for getting rid of your wasp nest: